Xtra-Computing/DeltaBoost/README.md

 ```
 **Important:** `download_datasets.sh` is only tested for fresh execution.
 If a download is terminated and needed to restart, please remove the data folder by `rm -rf data/` before the next execution.

+For convenience of manual configuration, we also provide the Dockerfile for image building.

 ## Environment (Step by Step)